Water-Systems-Management-UCM/OpenAg_Docs/source/MakeModelRun/region_modifications.rst

 #.
 Simple:
     In some cases, you may not want to make the assumptions that the full PMP model makes - in this case, the "simple" option prevents them from being modeled in the PMP formulation, and instead assumes a linear scaling of values based upon modifications in the input.
+Regions using the Simple model are unaffected by crop area constraints.
     See :ref:`SimpleModelingDoc` for more information on how the region will be modeled when choosing this option.
-As of June 2021, using the Simple model will still run the nonirrigaged model separately for crops and regions that have data available, but this behavior may change in the future.
+As of June 2021, using the Simple model will still run the nonirrigated model separately for crops and regions that have data available, but this behavior may change in the future.
 #.
 No Production:
     Use this if you want to model the region as if it produced nothing over the model time period.
 In the